Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards

 \smallbreak

-\textbf{CFG for self-confidence.} We show that using CFG during self-confidence computation at post-training results in a slight drop in the overall performance.
-We conjecture this is because CFG itself is an inference-time technique, and using CFG inside the reward would optimize the \emph{guided proxy} rather than the base conditional policy $\pi_\theta(\cdot\mid z_t,c)$.
-This may incentivize reward hacking via larger guidance strength (larger than 1.0) instead of learning a better $\pi_\theta$.
+\textbf{CFG for self-confidence.} Using CFG during self-confidence computation results in a slight performance drop.
+We conjecture this is because CFG is an inference-time technique, and using it inside the reward would optimize the \emph{guided proxy} rather than the base conditional policy $\pi_\theta(\cdot\mid z_t,c)$.
+This may incentivize reward hacking via guidance strength rather than learning a better $\pi_\theta$.

 \smallbreak